-“Food Recoded” at the Austrian Retail Summit 2020
+“What happens next?” keynote at Austrian Retail Summit 2020

 October 1, 2020 at Tag des Handels (Austrian Retail Summit), Gmunden, Austria